weberlab-at-mcgill/Workshop1/README.md

 # Workshop1
 This workshop is catered to all levels of familiarity/expertise with HiC and computer programming, especially beginners.
+The workshop is in Stewart S3/3 June 20th from 1-5pm.

 ## Before the workshop:
 You will need the following programs: Google chrome.
 Python, MATLAB.\